lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 To apply these changes to see how they appear on qterminal press the :guilabel:`apply` button.
 If you like your new customized terminal layout press the OK button or if you wish to cancel your changes press the :guilabel:`cancel` button.

+The :guilabel:`Behavior` tab changes history, pasting, and different kinds of emulation.
+The button for unlimited history will save an unlimited amount of history.
+The history size in line lets you save only that many lines of history.
+The checkbox for Confirm multiline paste brings up a confirmation for pasting multiple lines.

 Version
 -------
 Lubuntu ships with version 0.9.0 of qterminal.